eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 When an account uses the rented CPU, the amount that can be used in one transaction is limited by predefine [maximum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-cpu-usage) and [minimum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-min-transaction-cpu-usage) limits.
 Transactions executed by the blockchain contain one or more actions, and each transaction must consume an amount of CPU which is in the limits defined by the aforementioned blockchain settings.

 The blockchain calculates and updates the remaining resources, for the accounts which execute transactions, with each block, before each transaction is executed.
 When a transaction is prepared for execution, the blockchain makes sure the payer account has enough CPU to cover for the transaction execution.
-The necessary CPU is calculated by measuring the time for executing the transaction on the node that is actively building the current block.
-If the account has enough CPU the transaction can be executed otherwise it is rejected.
-For technical details please refer to the following pointers:
+To calculate the necessary CPU, the node that actively builds the current block measures the time to execute the transaction.
+If the account has enough CPU the transaction is executed otherwise it is rejected.
+For technical details please refer to the following links:

 * [The CPU configuration variables](https://github.com/AntelopeIO/leap/blob/a4c29608472dd195d36d732052784aadc3a779cb/libraries/chain/include/eosio/chain/config.hpp#L66)
 * [The transaction initialization](https://github.com/AntelopeIO/leap/blob/e55669c42dfe4ac112e3072186f3a449936c0c61/libraries/chain/controller.cpp#L1559)